rpjohnst/dejavu/README.md

 # Building

 Dejavu currently requires a nightly Rust toolchain, though mostly out of convenience.
 It should move to stable Rust in the future.
-When Rust is installed using `rustup`, the `rust-toolchain.toml` file will select the appropriate toolchain automatically.
+When Rust is installed using `rustup`, the `rust-toolchain.toml` file will ensure a nightly toolchain is installed and select it automatically.

 With Rust installed, build and run using `cargo`: